If you only need a simple OR combination of two or more codes as smart code, the easiest way is to use the Code Manager.

 The default operator in the yellow filter bar above the quotation list is 'ANY'.
 If you want to change, click on it and select the 'ALL' operator.

-Enter a name and click Create.
+Enter a name or use the default name and click Create.

 Open the Query Tool and build a query.